Ptiliidae: Life cycle and reproduction

-Ptiliidae have a short life cycle, with an egg-adult time of 32–45 days observed for three British species of Ptinella.
+The featherwing beetles are holometabolous organism.
+They reproduce sexually & likely will mate in microhabitats.
+The family opportunistically mates, so the courtship behavior isn't high.
+Ptiliidae have three larval instars & a short life cycle with an egg-adult time of 32–45 days observed for three British species of Ptinella.
+The adults usually live weeks up to a few months.
 They can reproduce continuously under favourable conditions, with larvae often co-occurring with both teneral and fully hardened adults at different times of the year.
-The eggs are very large in comparison to the adult female (nearly half her body length) so only one egg at a time can be developed and laid.
-Thelytokous parthenogenesis is exhibited by several species, these only being known from females.
+Due to how large the eggs are, only one egg receives nourishment and matures in the abdomen, the egg itself is about half the size of the female.
+Some featherwing beetles have also recorded a high occurrence of Thelytokous parthenogenesis.
+A few species have populations that are female-only.
+Five of seven species of the genus Bambara are known specifically for being female-only.

-Wing Morphology
+Wing morphology

 Ptiliidae have functional constraints that come with their generally small size, specifically for wings.
-Miniaturization leads to changes in wings structure & the number of veins.
+Miniaturization leads to changes in wing structure & the number of veins.

 In the featherwing beetles, there's a presence of dysmorphia in the number of veins in the wings based on size; larger individuals have at least 5 veins present meanwhile the smaller featherwings have 3 or less.
 There's a reduction in the venation as the size of the Pitiliidae decreases.
 As the body size decreases more, wings show adaptations to allow for more efficient & effective flying; regardless of their small size and moderate-high winds.

 The number of marginal setae (mini-feathers) on the wings differs amongst large and tiny ptiliids.
 Bigger featherwings have around 200-300 setae and smaller ones have about 40 of them.
 For bigger featherwings, the wings are more solid during flight which allow for stronger lift & better flight control.
 However, they're heavier and require more energy for flight.
 On the other hand, smaller beetles have lighter & more porous wings that require less energy to use and is perfectly suited for their body.
 Although, these wings give the ptiliid less control during flight and a weaker lift.